ShaheerAhmed2030/Probablisitic-Model/README.md

 # Probablisitic-Model

-This reporsitory consists of a probablistic model and Decision Tree.
+This reporsitory contains a probablistic model and Decision Tree.

-1) Compiling the code.
-For Data Cleaning and Visualization, go to the Data Processing Folder and run the file names as DataCleaning.py.
-You can either run it from an IDE or you can use the command line.
+# Compilation
-For Command Line, use the following Syntax: python Filename.py
+For compiling on the command line, use this syntax: python FIle.py

-Similarly, you can go to Decision Tree or Bayes folders to access those codes.
+# Data Cleaning
+The relevant code is in the DataCleaning.py file.

+# Bayesian Model
+The relevant code is in the Bayes.py file.

+# Decision Tree
+The relevant code is in the ID3.py file.